Parents are encouraged to carefully review the camp’s COVID-19 protocols before sending a child to camp

 Overall, the benefit to children camping outweighs the risk, since few children have experienced severe illness because of COVID-19.
 Martin said the psychological benefit of being outdoors and with other children “is way more important than the small risk of getting COVID.
 Most people who have had bad reactions are the elderly and those with other medical problems.”

 The only issue is if the children raise the risk of infecting those more vulnerable populations.
-Going to a kids summer camp may be a good idea this year.
-States abide by different COVID-19 protocols, which means that this should be researched and taken into account when making this decision.
+Going to a summer camp within New York may be a good idea this year.
+Other states abide by different COVID-19 protocols than New York.
 In addition, should an outbreak occur and the camp sends children home, a spontaneous couple hours’ drive is easier than arranging cross-country travel.

 Susie Lupert, executive director of The American Camp Association of New York and New Jersey based in New York City, said that her organization bases its recommendations to camps on their respective state’s guidelines.